mrboomer/vuecharged-template/README.md

 Separating your components between container and presentational types is not enough.
 While it helps you quickly figure out what type of component it is, it doesn't tell you if it's connected to a route.

 Think of these "view" components as web page containers.
-They contain a collection of components that make up a route.
+They should contain a collection of container/presentational components, along with page layout elements to create its structure.
 This way you know which components belong to a certain page.

-Limit what you do in these components to stylistic edits.
+Limit what you do in these components to high level page elements and text.
 The bulk of the view component's concern should just be including container/presentational components created in the `components` folder.

 You can automatically create view components from the command line by running `npm run generate view`.